micro-ROS/micro-ROS.github.io/_docs/concepts/build_system/index.md

 ros2 run micro_ros_agent micro_ros_agent [OPTIONS]
 ```

-***TIP:** Remember that micro-ROS Agent can be also be used with this simple Docker command: `docker run -it --rm -v /dev:/dev --privileged --net=host microros/micro-ros-agent:foxy [OPTIONS]`*
+***TIP:** Remember that the micro-ROS Agent can be also be used with this simple Docker command: `docker run -it --rm -v /dev:/dev --privileged --net=host microros/micro-ros-agent:foxy [OPTIONS]`*